Please click a section to view frequently asked questions and answers:

 Do I need to purchase a parking decal?
 Where do I get it?

 Students, faculty and staff must purchase and display a parking decal while parking a vehicle on campus.
-Residents of the Rosen College Apartments do not need to purchase a parking decal.
-Upon your move-in to housing, you will register for your parking decal.
+Residents of the Rosen College Apartments must also purchase a parking decal and can submit an application at the apartments to purchase the decal.
+Once the parking permits are delivered to the Rosen Apartments, residents are emailed to pick up their parking decal.

 Does the Rosen College require a separate Admissions application?